-Also – it’s worth saving a couple single-size portions of this for lunches.
+If you do make this for a party or potluck, I recommend saving a couple of single-size portions for lunches.
 Add some sliced avocado for extra nums.

 - ½ – 1 c quinoa

 - 2 large sweet potatoes, chopped into about a ½-inch dice